24/7 emergency room (ER) in Ware County

-When you or a loved one needs immediate medical attention, count on the experienced emergency room medical teams at Memorial Satilla Health.
-Our ER physicians, nurses and support teams are trained in emergency medicine and are ready to treat you with the care, respect and urgency in Waycross, Georgia.
+When you or a loved one needs immediate medical attention, you can count on the experienced emergency team at Memorial Satilla Health.
+Our ER physicians, nurses and support team are trained in emergency medicine and are ready to treat you with the respect and urgency you need.

-The Memorial Satilla Health ER treats about 45,000 patients annually for problems ranging from life-threatening heart attacks to broken bones.
-Experienced emergency physicians, a fully trained support staff, an advanced medical lab and imaging technology are all standing by when you and your family need urgent medical care in Waycross, Georgia.
+Our ER treats about 45,000 patients annually for occurrences including heart attacks, broken bones and strokes.
+Experienced emergency physicians, a fully trained support staff, advanced medical lab and imaging technology are all standing by when you and your family need fast medical care.

 How do you know when you should call 911?
 If someone is experiencing any of the following symptoms, you should head to the nearest ER or call 911.

 - Broken bone or serious burn

 - Flu-like symptoms that will not go away